 The specific exercises can increase muscle strength and spinal stability.
 Non-Steroidal Anti inflammatory Drugs (NSAIDs) to help block various inflammatory markers to mediate inflammation as well as sensitized nerves.
 Muscle relaxants which can indirectly inhibit nerves acting on skeletal muscle.
 Bed rest as well as massages may reduce waist loading, which can relax back muscles and relieve pain.

 The lifestyle changes consist of reducing load on the back.
 This is counterintuitive to most recommendations indicating increased activity for back pain, but if these measures have failed, the only choice is to avoid activities that are increasing pain.
 A change in diet may also be prudent.

 If you are anywhere near Denmark, please contact Dr. Albert.
 She is absolutely wonderful, a friend as well as my teacher, and the best in the world!

-More information on modic antibiotic spinal therapy, I have written other articles: frequently asked questions about antibiotics for back pain, scientific support for Modic type changes as specific disease and chiropractic management of Modic changes.
+More information on modic antibiotic spinal therapy, I have written other articles: frequently asked questions about antibiotics for back pain, scientific support for Modic type changes as specific disease, progress on antibiotic spinal therapy, and chiropractic management of Modic changes.